My shopping cart

 Bring your stock or water to a a boil in a medium pot, drop to a simmer, and add your spices.
 The Salvador N19 blend contains fish, shellfish, pimentón, and saffron, so you can use just that if you're starting from water.
 Blanch the squid in the boiling stock for 30 seconds, then remove the pieces using a skimmer to a cold bowl and add a few splashes of olive oil and a squeeze of lemon juice, stirring well.
 Set aside.
 Add your shio koji to the spiced broth.

-In a 12" skillet heat 1/4 cup of olive oil over medium high heat and add the pepper and onion, sauté, stirring frequently, until softened and lightly browned, add the tomato paste and cook for 2 minutes more, stirring well.
+In a 12" or larger skillet heat 1/4 cup of olive oil over medium high heat and add the pepper and onion, sauté, stirring frequently, until softened and lightly browned, add the tomato paste and cook for 2 minutes more, stirring well.
 Add the spiced broth and stir well to distribute, taste and adjust seasoning.

 Add the rice in a even sprinkle all around the pan, distribute it if you have any clumps, and get your heat high.
 Don't stir or you'll end up with a risotto texture; the idea is for each grain to plump and absorb the liquid, but not release their starches.